-- Input port protection (patent pending)
+- Input port protection [patent pending]

-- Output port protection (patent pending)
+- Output port protection [patent pending]

-- Patch Lists in H2O (Hydra 2 Salvos)
+- Patch Lists in H2O (Hydra2 Salvos).

 - Ability to disable external fader control via CSCP.

-- Monitoring of 144 external inputs.
+- Monitoring of up to 144 external inputs.

 - Tone to Aux outputs.

 - Option for opening a fader to cancel latched PFL.

-- Option to disable fader overpress PFL.
+- Option to disable fader over-press PFL.

 - Option to disable VCA editing.

-- Ability to disable a complete automixer.
+- Ability to disable a complete automixer

 - Simpler and clearer fader labels.

 - 'Jump to Fader' automatically highlights the patching connectors on the main application I/O screens.

 - Improved consistency of modular I/O native port labels.

 - Inclusion of DevTools folder in release directory for router diagnostics.

-- Every path now has 2.73 seconds of delay in addition to the assignable input and output delay. - Mic Open systems.
-Trigger GPOs when any signal in one of the five Mic Open systems is live to air. - 16 Loudness meters are now available. - System Status messages are now available over SNMP. - Improved graphics and text rendering on the control surface. - Further accessibility developments. - Groups have +/- 24dB of input trim. - Mix Minus routing can be interrogated. - EQ strip controls have been rearranged to be more usable.
+- Every path now has 2.73 seconds of path delay in addition to the assignable input and output delay. - Mic Open systems.
+Trigger GPOs when any signal in one of the five Mic Open systems is live to air. - 16 Loudness meters are now available. - System Status messages are now available over SNMP. - Improved graphics and text rendering on the control surface. - Further accessibility developments. - Groups have +/- 24dB of input trim. - Mix Minus routing can be interrogated.